-The Company leases a number of its office properties, vehicles and operating equipment.
+The Company leases a number of its office properties and vehicles.
 Property leases are negotiated over an average term of around five years, at rates reflective of market rentals.
 Periodic rent reviews take place to bring lease rentals into line with prevailing market conditions.
 Some, but not all, lease agreements have an option to renew the lease at the end of the lease term.
-Leased vehicles and other operating equipment are negotiated over an average lease term of five years.
+Vehicle leases are negotiated over an average lease term of three years.